gsliepen/tinc/README.md

 # tinc

 This is the README file for tinc version 1.1pre18.
-Installation instructions may be found in the INSTALL file.
+Installation instructions may be found in the [INSTALL](INSTALL.md) file.

+## Copyright

 tinc is Copyright © 1998-2021 Ivo Timmermans, Guus Sliepen <guus@tinc-vpn.org>, and others.